gtk-rs/gtk4-rs/book/src/settings.md

 ```rust,no_run
 {{#rustdoc_include ../listings/settings_1/src/main.rs:application}}
 ```
-The `path` must start with and end with a forward slash character ('/') and must not contain two sequential slash characters.
+The `path` must start and end with a forward slash character ('/') and must not contain two sequential slash characters.
 When creating a `path`, we advise to take the `id`, replace the '.' with '/' and add '/' at the front and end of it.

 We only want to store a single key with the `name` “is-switch-enabled”.